kl/hammertime19/README.md

 Hammertime19 doesn't know if the exception will be rescued, so therefore all exceptions that are not explicitly raised will be intercepted in this way.

-If you find that annoying, you can turn of this feature by calling:
+If you find that annoying, you can turn off this feature by calling:

 ```ruby
 Hammertime.intercept_native = false